 Prudent liquidity risk management implies maintaining sufficient cash, the availability of funding through an adequate amount of committed credit facilities and the ability to close out market positions.
-Management believes that cash generated from operations is sufficient to meet daily working capital requirements.
-The Parent Company also has sufficient cash and adequate amount of credit facilities from its ultimate parent company to meet any unexpected obligations.
+Management believes that cash generated from service agreements and investing activities is sufficient to meet daily working capital requirements.